Hecke orbits on Shimura varieties of Hodge type: Introduction

 \subsection{Structure of the article}

-In Section \ref{Sec:Background} we cover some background theory on $p$-divisible groups, isocrystals, formal schemes and Cartier-Witt stacks.
+In Section \ref{Sec:Background} we cover some background theory on $p$-divisible groups, isocrystals, and prove some technical results about formal schemes.
 We prove Theorem \ref{Thm:MainThmMonodromy} in Section \ref{Sec:MonodromyTheorem}.
-In Section \ref{Sec:AutoEndo} we discuss internal hom $p$-divisible groups and groups of (quasi-)automorphisms of $p$-divisible groups, and introduce Dieudonn\'e--Lie algebras.
-In Section \ref{Sec:CentralLeaves} we discuss central leaves for Shimura varieties of Hodge type and describe their deformation theory in terms of Dieudonn\'e--Lie algebras using work of Kim, \cite{KimCentralLeaves}.
-We then relate our perspective on the deformation central leaves to the one of Chai--Oort, \cite{ChaiFoliation}, and prove Theorem \ref{Thm:IntroMonodromyBoundedAbove}.
-Section \ref{Sec:Rigidity} is devoted entirely to the proof of Theorem \ref{Thm:IntroRigidity}.
+In Section \ref{Sec:AutoEndo} we discuss internal-Hom $p$-divisible groups and groups of (quasi-) automorphisms of $p$-divisible groups, and introduce Dieudonn\'e--Lie algebras.
+In Section \ref{Sec:CentralLeaves} we discuss central leaves for Shimura varieties of Hodge type and describe their formal neighborhoods in terms of Dieudonn\'e--Lie algebras using work of Kim \cite{KimCentralLeaves}.
+We prove Theorem \ref{Thm:IntroMonodromyBoundedAbove} in Section \ref{Sec:MonodromyTateLinear} and in Section \ref{Sec:Rigidity} we explain how Theorem \ref{Thm:Rigidity} follows from the work of Chai--Oort.
+In Section \ref{Sec:MainTheorems} we state our main Theorem \ref{Thm:MainTheorem2}, a variant for isogeny classes (Theorem \ref{Thm:IsogenyClassesDenseNewtonStrata}) and a variant for $\ell$-adic Hecke orbits (Theorem \ref{Thm:LadicHeckeOrbits}).
+We also discuss some future directions and applications.